squint-cljs/squint/doc/ai/adr/0004-immutable-hamt-map.md

 CLJS PersistentHashMap port: BitmapIndexedNode (spills to a 32-way ArrayNode past 16 children), ArrayNode (packs back below 8), HashCollisionNode, nil-key slot on the map object.
-Persistent arities only; the transient handle wraps the persistent ops (correct, no node editing yet).
+Transients do real node editing, CLJS
+style: the transient handle is the edit token, nodes owned by it mutate in place (inodeAssocBang/inodeWithoutBang; splice-based in-place inserts instead of CLJS's preallocated slack).
+Same for the vector (tvPushTail/tvPopTail/doAssocBang, owned tail) and the set (wraps the transient map).
+Measured: map transient build is ~2x the persistent fold in-process; vector transient build 200k = 21ms (path-copying was 87ms, Immutable.js withMutations 23ms).

 Instances carry no `TYPE_TAG`, so core dispatch routes them through the INSTANCE_TYPE extension path.
 The prototype fills the existing slots